yanick/blog_entries/waack/README.md

 ---
-title: Instant REST API For Any Databases
 url: waack
 created: 2014-06-14
 tags:
     - Perl
     - Dancer
 ---

+# Instant REST API For Any Databases

 Not so long ago, I was playing with
 ElasticSearch, which has the interesting characteristic of